dmggh/jwst/docs/server_guide.rst

 ...................

 Somewhat dubious,  this falls into the category of periodic server maintenance,  removing expired instrument locking records from the server locking database.
+Every 5 minutes.

 sync_ops_to_grp
 ...............

-Every 10 minutes sync_ops_to_grp runs crds.sync to publish the crds ops server to the /grp/crds/cache readonly file cache.
+Every 10 minutes sync_ops_to_grp runs crds.sync to publish the crds ops server to the /grp/crds/cache global readonly Central Store file cache CRDS currently uses as default for OPUS 2014.3.
 This does not produce e-mail.